Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 While it’s true that water helps filter out some toxins and cool the smoke, adding more water doesn’t necessarily make a bong "healthier" or more effective.

-In fact, excessive filtration can strip away some cannabinoids and terpenes, slightly reducing potency and flavor.
+In fact, excessive filtration can strip away some flavors, slightly reducing potency and flavor.
 A well-designed bong optimizes airflow and percolation without over-filtering the smoke.

-Ice-catchers are great for cooling smoke, and percolators help with diffusion, but neither has any direct impact on the strength of your high.
+Ice-catchers are great for cooling smoke, and percolators help with diffusion, but neither has any direct impact on the strength of your experience.

 Some people believe that smaller bongs don’t burn herb as efficiently, leading to wasted product.
 The truth is, efficiency depends on airflow and bowl size, not bong height.
 A properly packed bowl in a small bong will burn just as effectively as one in a larger piece.

-In fact, because small bongs deliver more direct hits with less air dilution, they may actually help conserve weed by requiring smaller bowls for the same level of effects.
+In fact, because small bongs deliver more direct hits with less air dilution, they may actually help conserve product by requiring smaller bowls for the same level of effects.

 Every smoker has different lung capacity, tolerance, and preferences.
 What works for one person might not be ideal for another.
 Someone with high lung capacity might benefit from a larger bong, while a beginner or occasional smoker may find a smaller piece easier to manage.